-.Currently I am working on some new prints for future shows....
-As the Wood Engraving show comes to an end in St Ives, the next show will be in November (7 - 10 November) at the Woolwich Contemporary Print Fair where I will be taking part on a stand with East London Printmakers and I will be in the annual ELP show in December 2019.
-In 2020 I shall be in a show with another artist at the White Box gallery in Blackheath in the month of June.
+I have been accepted for the 82nd Wood Engraving show which is another travelling show and starts at the Bankside gallery in February 2020.
+Watch this space for more details..
+The next show this year is in November (7 - 10 November) at the Woolwich Contemporary Print Fair where I will be taking part on a stand with East London Printmakers and I will be in the annual ELP show in late November 2019.

 In March 2019 I am going to be in another show - at the Mile End Art Pavilion WE GROW INTO THE FOREST - 14 - 24 March 2019 A show shared with 70 artists with all types of media inspired by the connection between nature and the human being.
 PRIVATE VIEW - 14 MARCH (Evening) CLOSING CEREMONY - 24 MARCH (Evening)